THE JOY THAT COMES FROM CHRISTMAS

 Happily, she said, “Yes, but I’m not leaving alone.
 I’m taking Jesus with me.
 Do you know Jesus?”

 “Oh, yes,” replied the nurse, in a grumpy voice.

 “Well, then,” she asked, “why aren’t you filled with joy like I am?
 If you truly know Jesus, you’ll be happy all the time.”

-David said, “Restore the joy of Your salvation!”
+David said, “Restore to me the joy of Your salvation!”

 Prayer: Lord, sometimes we surrender our joy to the stress and strains of life.
-Come now and return the joy we once had when we accepted Christ.
+Come now and return the joy we once had when we accepted Christ as our Savior.
 In Jesus’ Name, Amen.

 Scripture For Today: Psalm 51:12 Restore to me the joy of Your salvation, And uphold me by Your generous Spirit.